hydrogen-css/hydrogen/CONTRIBUTING.md

 - loop through each media object in the media array and append its output to the final CSS string
 - write a raw CSS file
 - process the raw CSS with Autoprefixer and CSSnano if they're enabled
+- write a variable export file if it was requested
 - write the processed CSS file as hydrogen.css

 ### CSS properties and implementation